Waterbeach railway station

 Waterbeach railway station is on the Fen line in the east of England, serving the village of Waterbeach, Cambridgeshire.
 It is 61 mi 1 chain measured from London Liverpool Street and 63 mi 29 chain from London King's Cross; it is situated between Cambridge North and Ely stations.
 Its three-letter station code is WBC.

 The station and most trains calling are operated by Great Northern, with limited peak services being operated by Greater Anglia.

 Waterbeach station is unstaffed, and has only basic waiting shelters on each of the two platforms.
 All the station buildings have been demolished.
 The platforms are staggered on each side of a half barrier level crossing.
 Until electrification and the automation of the crossing, the platforms were located opposite each other.

+Waterbeach railway station is planned to be relocated north to support the development of the Waterbeach New Town, with completion expected by 2027.

 History

 Before electrification, British Rail services often did not stop at Waterbeach; or if they did, stops would be unofficial.
 However, since electrification, virtually all King's Lynn/Ely - Cambridge/London services have stopped there (the present timetable shows only three Monday - Friday in both directions not stopping there) passenger numbers surged, with people all across the area north of Cambridge in South Cambridgeshire using it as their primary station.
 As a result, passenger numbers are nearly as high as Downham Market, and the station sees a lot of parking problems.